 Your Compot should not smell.
 If you cover your pot with your grass clippings or whatever topping you use in your garden to keep the moisture in your soil, there should be no smell.
 The covering filters any odours for the first few days.
 After that, once the Compot has settled there will be no smell – even with prawns.
 If for some reason this fails to work, you may not have covered it properly or you may need to add some cardboard or lime to reduce the smell.
 I have never had to do this, but I do keep my Compots nice and moist.

 If you have no grass clippings then try leaves, mulched garden clippings, straw, shredded bamboo, coconut fibre, hay, lucerne, pea straw or anything but dirt or sugar cane mulch.
-I am not a fan of sugar cane mulch, (as mentioned in one of my very old videos ) as I have found it attracts rats as it gives off a molasse smell as it heats up in the garden.
+I am not a fan of sugar cane mulch, (as mentioned in one of my very old videos ) as I have found it attracts rats as it gives off a sweet molasse smell as it heats up in the garden.
 I am positive this is what attracts rats to your garden as it is the only time I have ever had a rat dig around my Compots.
 But everyone’s garden and circumstances vary so you need to work out what works in your particular circumstances.
-Do not cover with dirt as the Compot needs to breathe and I find fake bark is not very good either as it is hard or doesn’t break down easily so gets stuck in the little tab openings.
+Do not cover with dirt as the Compot needs to breathe and I find fake bark is not very good either as it is hard, doesn’t break down easily, and can get stuck in the little tab openings.

 The other reason your Compot may smell is that it is not draining properly because you have poorly draining soil, and it has turned into a sump.